EldonGabriel/eldongabriel.github.io/_experience/problem-solving.md

 | Incident Response | 1 |
 | **Total Labs Documented** | **4** |

-These labs demonstrate practical experience diagnosing system issues, analyzing protocol behavior, and responding to operational incidents in cloud and enterprise environments.
+Effective IT and cybersecurity operations require strong troubleshooting and analytical problem-solving skills.
+The work documented in this section demonstrates practical experience diagnosing technical issues, implementing solutions, and evaluating security risks across cloud services, network protocols, and enterprise systems.

+These exercises emphasize identifying root causes, applying corrective actions, and documenting technical resolutions used to maintain system stability and security.

 ---